-I read with interest today's article on how IBM is driving value into Supply Chain with Analytics to create a "smarter supply chain".
+There was recently an article on how IBM is driving value into supply chain data analytics to create a "smarter supply chain.”
 It provides the following example:

-At PINC, we have been doing our part to make supply chains smarter, with the analytics we produce:
+At PINC, we have been doing our part to make supply chain analytics companies smarter, as well.

-Our definition of the "smarter supply chain" encompasses both analytics to aid planning and real-time information to make supply chain operations more reactive to real-time demands on the ground.
+Our definition of the "smarter supply chain" encompasses both analytics to aid planning and real-time information to make supply chain analytics companies more reactive to real-time demands on the ground.

 Click here to learn more about PINC’s proven “smarter supply chain” options.